Missions on the eastern flank of Europe

 What does the Navy do?

-• Our Navy consistently provides support to the Standing NATO Maritime Group 1 and the Standing NATO Mine Countermeasures Group 1 with staff officers, frigates, mine countermeasures ships, an NH90 helicopter and a medical team.
+Our Navy consistently provides support to NATO's deterrence and defense efforts through participation in the fleets Standing NATO Maritime Group 1 and Standing NATO Mine Countermeasures Group 1.
+This happens in the form of staff officers, frigates, mine countermeasures ships, an NH90 helicopter and a medical team.

 In the Baltic Sea, they work together with other ships in their fleet to ensure collective defence and a rapid military response in the event of a crisis.